If Art does not enlarge men’s sympathies, it does nothing morally.1

 We modern humans have developed a myth about human conflict.
 We believe that the modern era has experienced wars of unprecedented savagery, while primitive peoples live in comparative tranquility.
 In fact the opposite is true.
-About 30 percent of chimp males in the Gombe reserve die from aggression, about the same as males in the Yanomama tribe in South America.7 A typical tribe loses about 0.5 percent of its population to combat each year.
+About 30 percent of chimp males in the Gombe reserve die from aggression, about the same as males in the Yanomamo tribe in South America.7 A typical hunter-gatherer tribe loses about 0.5 percent of its population to combat each year.
 That’s equivalent to about two billion combat deaths for the human population in the 20th century.8 In fact, we learned from Steven Pinker, we need to accept that human violence has declined over the centuries.
 In hunter-gatherer band the entire male population is enrolled in the armed forces and conflict over territory is constant.
 In late agricultural society, the entire aristocracy is enrolled in the officer corps, and conflict over territory is more periodic.
 In the industrial age, wars are the professional responsibility of a small corps of experts, and the rest of the population works to produce for each other and to serve each other.

 There is a practical reason for the decline in conflict from the hunter-gatherer days.
 Big agricultural empires are much less vulnerable to loss of territory than small groups of hunter-gatherers.
 Even if border wars are constant, they will affect only the people in the border areas of larger agricultural fiefdoms, whereas all the people in a hunter-gatherer band are immediately affected by a dawn raid from the neighboring tribe.

 The answer is that you change the culture.
 The Greek warrior chieftains battling on the plains of Troy lived in a world of fate and quarreling Olympian gods that helped or hindered humans as the mood took them.
-The span of cooperation among the Argives was limited; they only trusted their kin.
+The span of cooperation among the Argives was limited; they only trusted their people from their polis.
 The reality of their life was conflict, and to the victor the spoils.
 The modern CEO lives in a world of nature’s providence, of wealth waiting to be created for humans with knowledge and initiative.
 The span of cooperation is vast; trust is worldwide, a weave of informal relations and formal agreement.
 Conflict is the exception, an unwelcome interruption to normal cooperative relations.

 Moderns are pretty well agreed that the wide modern horizon of cooperation is a good thing, and the marginalization of conflict is a good thing too.
 But moderns do not agree upon the moral/cultural, economic and political arrangements needed to support a tranquil world of cooperation, and they perceive that people that oppose their view of the good society represent a risk of future conflict.
 In fact, moderns believe that conflict is only justified in the promotion of their own particular vision of the good, cooperative society.
 American exceptionalists believe that conflict is unavoidable between the democratic capitalist west and dictators wielding weapons of mass destruction.
 Islamists believe that conflict is unavoidable between the House of Peace and the Great Satan.
 American liberals believe that conflict is inevitable between traditionally marginalized communities and reactionary racists, sexists, and homophobes.
 But after the necessary conflict is won, then universal cooperation will ensue.

 American conservatives are the same as the enthusiasts described above.
-We believe in a necessary conflict two.
+We believe in a necessary conflict too.
 Our necessary conflict is, unfortunately, a two-front war.
 Beyond the borders of the United States, conservatives are determined to fight against forces opposing the extension of democratic capitalism to the wide world.
 These opponents used to be fascists and Communists; today they might be radical Islamists or thug dictators, or conceivably a rising hegemonic power like China.
 In the United States, the enemy is the liberal administrative state: big government, the liberal social agenda, administrative regulation, government experts, crony capitalism.
 The enemy is not liberals as such; the enemy is liberal power: the political regime of liberal corruption, liberal cruelty, liberal waste, liberal injustice, willful liberal ignorance, and liberal delusion.
 The way to victory is not by fighting liberals as such, but by persuading ordinary Americans to reject the corrupt vanities of liberal power, to show them how and why liberal power hurts them and their families, and to show them how the new conservatism can give them what they want, a society that meets their needs and legitimate desires without trenching on other peoples’ needs and desires.